315 pounds crashed into the floor, surrounded by a haze of chalk dust and grunting. That’s how the gym introduced itself on my first day.

 A huge amount research shows that you assign more importance to things you pay more attention to .
 So when you consciously make a comparison, you’re upgrading its place in your brain from a studio apartment to a penthouse suite.

-Mindfulness is increasingly being used by psychologists to decrease anxiety, and the most important thing that makes mindfulness effective is its ability to redirect attention .
+Many psychologists use mindfulness to decrease anxiety, and the most important thing that makes mindfulness effective is its ability to redirect attention .
 The kind of “standard” approach to mindfulness is a breathing exercise, where you focus on your breath to eliminate distractions .

 You probably aren’t going to start meditating in the gym, and you don’t need to.
 You can focus on your breathing during/between each set, as well as specifically focusing on the muscles activating during each exercise.